 What about the workers involved?
 The bank tellers or store clerks who come face to face with a violent criminal?

-No one expects to become the victim of a crime.
+No one expects to become a crime victim.
 Unfortunately, criminals can target anyone, anytime and anywhere.
-Crimes frequently occur at businesses, and the employees who are involved in a crime while working are often left traumatized by the experience.
+Criminals often target businesses, and the employees who are victims of a crime while working are left traumatized by the experience.

 Robbery is when one person takes another person’s property by placing the person “in fear of imminent serious bodily harm or death.”
-According to FBI statistics, more than half a million people are victims of robbery each year, and the majority of robberies occur in the workplace.
+According to FBI statistics, more than half a million people are victims of robbery each year, and most robberies occur in the workplace.
 Robbery is a felony in every state.

-Theft differs from robbery in that the criminal steals when no one else is present.
-Usually a theft occurs when the victim least expects it.
+Theft is different from a robbery in that the criminal steals when no one else is around.
 Taking a cell phone when the owner isn’t looking, or shoplifting clothes at the mall are crimes of theft.
 A victim of theft is not placed in fear of imminent serious bodily harm.
-In fact, most don’t realize their property has been stolen until sometime after the theft has occurred.
+In fact, most don’t realize their property is missing until sometime after the theft has occurred.

 Example: Theft and Robbery at a retail store

-Like theft, a burglary generally occurs when no one is present.
+Burglary also tends to happen when no one is around.
 A burglar breaks into a building, house, apartment, car, boat, or recreational vehicle, with the intention to steal.
-This crime differs from a robbery because the burglar doesn’t place anyone in fear of imminent serious bodily injury or death.
+This crime differs from a robbery because the burglar doesn’t place anyone in fear of bodily injury or death.
 Another term for burglary is “breaking and entering.”